Position

 Is becoming a Busser a good career path?

 Working as a busser offers a unique entry point into the food service industry.
 This role involves clearing tables, refilling water, and assisting waiters.
-It provides a hands-on experience in a fast-paced environment.
-Bussers often interact with customers, which helps develop communication skills.
-This position can lead to opportunities for advancement within the restaurant.
+It provides a hands-on experience with restaurant operations.
+Bussers often interact with customers, which can be rewarding.
+This position is ideal for those who want to learn the ropes of the industry.

 What is the job outlook for a Busser?